Live Help NOW 800-809-3776

-While you are at the scene of an accident, it will help your attorney if you begin to write a daily journal about the accident.
+While you are at the scene of an accident, it will help your workers comp lawyer if you begin to write a daily journal about the accident.
 Start by describing everything you remember about the accident.
 Every day after that, write about how your injuries are progressing.
 When you are at the scene of the accident, take pictures of the damages to your property.
 Take these pictures from every angle possible.
 Definitely take photographs of your injuries.
 It will also be helpful if you take several pictures of the scene of the accident.
 If it is a car accident, take photos of traffic signs and the condition of the road.

 Keep your photographs together in a safe place and add all of the correspondence you receive about the accident to this pile of paperwork.
 These documents include every medical bill, every receipt, prescriptions and other medical expenses.
 Also, keep a log of all of your medical appointments and travel expenses.
 You will also need to keep proof of your financial losses and any lost wages.

 After you arrive at home, you will need to contact an Indianapolis workers comp lawyer.
 This is something that cannot wait, so make sure that you do this right away.
 This is especially important if you or your passengers have been seriously hurt.
 The time to hire a personal injury attorney is if the following three descriptors apply to you:

 - You have been out of work for more than two or three days.

 - Your medical bills amount to more than $2,000.